Paseo YMCA

 The Paseo YMCA is a U.S. historic YMCA in Kansas City, Missouri.

 History

 The Paseo YMCA opened in 1914, when Julius Rosenwald encouraged Kansas Citians to raise $80,000 toward building a new YMCA.
+The architect of the Paseo YMCA was local architect Charles A. Smith.

 In 1920 eight independent black baseball team owners met to form what would become the Negro National League.

-Later, in the 1970s, it closed.
+The facility closed in the 1970s.

 Museum renovations

-In 2006, an effort was headed by the Negro Leagues Baseball Museum to renovate the museum, called "Thanks a Million Buck".
+In 2006, the Negro Leagues Baseball Museum spearheaded an effort called "Thanks a Million Buck" to renovate the building and convert it to a research center and museum.
 The goal to raise a million dollars was quickly reached when John "Buck" O'Neil died in October 2006.

-The YMCA is scheduled to reopen as an extension of the Negro Leagues Baseball Museum in 2007 and the Buck O'Neil Education Research Center.
+The YMCA was slated to re-open as the Buck O'Neil Education Research Center in 2007.
+However, that plan never came to fruition.

-The architect of the Paseo YMCA was local architect Charles A. Smith.
+Citing a need for expanded museum space, the organization renewed the proposal to renovate and expand the facility on May 2, 2023, as a part of the "Pitch for the Future" campaign.
+Organizers now hope for a 2028 opening.